edwar4rd/ICG_Final_1/README.md

 - Basic path tracing engine
 - Sphere and only spheres
 - Diffuse and reflective materials

+## My Custom Features

 - Parallel rendering with Rayon (`--features rayon`)
+- Output to png with the Image crate (`--features image`)
+- "Portal" material that teleports the ray

 ## Getting Started